ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-debug.md

 #### Examples

-If you want to see messages from a particular Go package (directory) and all subdirectories, use:
+To see messages from a particular Go package (directory) and all subdirectories, use:

 ``` javascript
 > debug.vmodule("eth/*=6")
 ```

-If you want to restrict messages to a particular package (e.g. p2p) but exclude subdirectories, use:
+To restrict messages to a particular package (e.g. p2p) but exclude subdirectories, use:

 ``` javascript
 > debug.vmodule("p2p=6")
 ```

-If you want to see log messages from a particular source file, use
+To see log messages from a particular source file, use

 ``` javascript
 > debug.vmodule("server.go=6")
 ```

-You can compose these basic patterns.
-If you want to see all output from peer.go in a package below eth (eth/peer.go, eth/downloader/peer.go) as well as output from package p2p at level <= 5, use:
+To see all output from peer.go in a package below eth (eth/peer.go, eth/downloader/peer.go) as well as output from package p2p at level <= 5, use:

 ``` javascript
 debug.vmodule("eth/*/peer.go=6,p2p=5")